 Home Grounds is all about fresh, great-tasting, and ethically sourced coffee here.
 But admittedly, our coffee ritual can take a bit of time.

 And while coffee pods are convenient, they have some drawbacks and get a bad rap for tasting bland at best.

 Is this always the case, though?
 Read on to find out why coffee pods can be delicious, environmentally friendly, and convenient.

 As the mythology goes, the idea of convenient, single-serve portions of coffee originated in Rome, Italy in 1975 (1).

 Eric Favre, a young Nestlé engineer, was tasked with one objective: Develop a coffee product that brings the convenience of an Italian espresso bar to the home consumer using high-end coffee equipment.
 And after seeing a long line at a local coffee shop, Favre began to research and develop a machine that infused air into a single-serve portion of coffee: the Nespresso coffee capsule.

 As the story goes, the new machine would inject air into the pre-portioned coffee capsules.
-This air injection increased oxidation—coaxing more flavor from the coffee grounds—and produced a thicker layer of crema.
+This air injection increased oxidation—coaxing more flavour from the grounds—and produced a thicker layer of crema.
 Then, in 1986, Nestlé patented its Nespresso coffee capsule machine.
 Then, the coffee capsule became a status symbol for everyone living a high life.
-From the exclusive “Le Club” Nespresso coffee capsule club to sleek ads featuring George Clooney in 2006, these capsules were flying off the shelves (2).
+From the exclusive “Le Club” Nespresso coffee capsule club to sleek ads featuring George Clooney in 2006, these coffee capsules were flying off the shelves (2).